ExplorViz-Archive/explorviz-frontend/README.md

 <a href="https://david-dm.org/ExplorViz/explorviz-ui-frontend?type=dev"><img src="https://david-dm.org/ExplorViz/explorviz-ui-frontend/dev-status.svg" alt="devDependencies status"></a>
 [![](https://img.shields.io/docker/pulls/explorviz/explorviz-docker.svg)](https://hub.docker.com/r/explorviz/explorviz-docker "Click to view the image on Docker Hub")

-This project is a wip replica of ExplorViz's visualization component.
+This project is a WIP replica of ExplorViz's visualization component.
 It substitutes [GWT](http://www.gwtproject.org/) client-code with [EmberJS](https://www.emberjs.com/).
 This is only the frontend, you will need the [backend](https://github.com/ExplorViz/explorviz-ui-backend) as well.

 ## Documentation (WIP)